-Sitting with my guests Klaus Meine, Scorpions singer and songwriter, and Rudolph Schenker, guitarist/ songwriter, it was fascinating to be reminded by members of Germany’s beloved band just how much rock music had changed the world in thirty-five years.
-And they should know better than anyone: they were there, living it every day in just the five short years after the early 1984 release of Love at First Sting.
+Sitting with my guests Klaus Meine, Scorpions singer and songwriter, and Rudolph Schenker, guitarist/ songwriter, it was fascinating to be reminded by members of Germany’s beloved band just how much rock music had changed this Crazy World in the last half of the twentieth century.
+And they should know better than anyone: they were there, living it every day in just the six short years after the early 1984 release of Love at First Sting leading up to 1990’s Crazy World.
 “We were not proud of our country, and our parents were not proud of our country,” says Scorpions lead singer Klaus Meine.
 “They had just survived the (Second World) War.
 So rock music is the way we got out.
 And starting as young musicians playing English and American music, it was in a way something like an attempt to be part of the world community, to escape a place where you feel this burden.”

 The Scorpions from Hanover Germany had been the decade-long international long shot when their 1982 album Blackout blew up Top 10 in the US, powered by the # 1 Rock radio track “No One Like You”.
 The Scorpions’ follow-up album Love At First Sting two years later soared to # 6 on the Billboard album chart with triple platinum sales while delivering a blitzkreig of rock anthems including “Rock You Like A Hurricane”, “Big City Nights”, and the signature power ballad “Still Loving You”.